-Suppose that the annual cycle is set by w (as $b{eq}$ should not have an annual cycle, but for variations in ozone and water vapor), but that the seasonal variations in w are fairly uniform in height (i.e., that the mass flux always decays exponentially with height, as in the leaky pipe model of Neu and Plumb 1999).
-Then, the vertical structure of the temperature perturbation is determined by $\tau$ , which has a pronounced vertical structure, decaying from a global maximum of 40 days right above the tropopause to about 10 days in the upper stratosphere (Newman and Rosenfield 1997; Jucker et al. 2013).
+Suppose that the annual cycle is set by w (as b{eq} should not have an annual cycle, but for variations in ozone and water vapor), but that the seasonal variations in w are fairly uniform in height (i.e. that the mass flux always decays exponentially with height, as in the leaky pipe model of Neu and Plumb 1999).
+Then, the vertical structure of the temperature perturbation is determined by τ , which has a pronounced vertical structure, decaying from a global maximum of 40 days right above the tropopause to about 10 days in the upper stratosphere (Newman and Rosenfield 1997; Jucker et al. 2013).

-This toy model suggests that the radiative structure of the stratosphere will produce a local maximum in the annual cycle of TTL temperature above the tropopause in response to fairly uniform perturbations in the upwelling, as reasoned by, e.g., Randel et al. (2002).
+This crude model suggests that the radiative structure of the stratosphere will produce a local maximum in the annual cycle of TTL temperature just above the tropopause in response to fairly uniform perturbations in the upwelling.
 Or, in other words, a very generic annual cycle in wave breaking could be sufficient to produce such sharp vertical structure in the annual cycle, and help explain why MiMA appears able to capture a fairly realistic annual cycle in several different configurations.

-Clearly, the vertical structure of the upwelling does vary depending on the source of wave forcing, as indicated in Fig. 8.
-The annual cycle in upwelling associated with extratropical topography (Fig. 8a) is substantially deeper than that associated with tropical planetary waves associated with the warm pool (Fig. 8b), producing a larger variation in temperatures at height.
+Clearly, the vertical structure of the upwelling does vary depending on the source of the planetary waves, as indicated in Fig. 8.
+The annual cycle in upwelling associated with extratropical topography (Fig. 8a) is substantially deeper than that associated with tropical planetary waves associated with the "warm pool" (Fig. 8b), producing a larger variation in temperatures at height.
 The fingerprint associated with tropical waves best matches that in reanalysis, indicating that asymmetry in tropical SSTs is essential for MiMA to capture both the mean and annual cycle of the TTL structure.

 The question posed in the introduction remains: what controls the annual cycle in upwelling?
-The downward control framework allows us to focus in on the waves driving.
-In Fig. 10, we follow Kim et al. (2016) to decompose the tropical upwelling between $30^{\circ}$ S and $30^{\circ}$ N into contributions by wave number based on momentum and mass conservation (Randel et al. 2002).
-The plots indicate that the actual waves driving the annual cycle in MiMA vary considerably - albeit somewhat predictably - with the structure of the forcing, despite having a similar overall impact on the upwelling.
+The downward control framework allows us to focus in on the waves driving, as in Kim et al. (2016).
+Fig. 10 indicates that the actual waves driving the annual cycle in MiMA vary considerably - albeit somewhat predictably - with the structure of the forcing, despite having a similar overall impact on the upwelling.